Hitchin's equations on a nonorientable manifold: Introduction

-Here $\Hom^\good$ denotes the ``good'' part of the space of homomorphisms that are reductive and whose stabilizer is $Z(G)$, whereas $\Hom^\irr$ is the space of homomorphisms whose composition with the adjoint representation of $G$ is an irreducible representation (see subsection~\ref{sec:red=red} for details).
-By parts~(1) and (2) of the theorem, for $\phi\in\Hom^\good(\tGam,G)$ such that $[\phi]\in\Hom^\good(\tGam,G)/G$ is fixed by $\tau$, $L([\phi])$ is the obstruction of extending $\phi$ to a representation of $\Gam$.
-In the gauge theoretical language, $\phi$ corresponds to a flat connection on $\tM$ which represents a point fixed by $\tau$ in the de Rham moduli space, whereas $\phi$ can be extended to $\Gam$ if and only if the flat connection on $\tM$ is the pull-back of one on $M$. $\Hom^\good_\tau(\Gam,G)\doubleslash G$ is not smooth in general, but contains a smooth part $(\cM^\fla(P^\bC))^\circ$ (upon identification of moduli spaces).
-Moreover, there is an accurately described local homeomorphism $\Hom^\good_\tau(\Gam,G)/G\to(\Hom^\good(\tGam,G)/G)^\tau$ (Corollary~\ref{cor:localdiff}), which restricts to the local diffeomorphism $\cM^\dR(P^\bC)^\circ\to(\cM^\dR(\tP^\bC)^\circ)^\tau$ in part~(3) of Theorem~\ref{thm:Hitchin}.
-Flat connections on $\tM$ that are not pull-backs from $M$ corresponds to flat $PG$-bundles over $M$ (where $PG=G/Z(G)$).
-This is shown in part~(3) of Theorem~\ref{thm:cover} and then in greater generality in the last section.
+Here $\Hom^\good$, following the terminology of \cite{JM}, denotes the ``good'' part of the space of homomorphisms that are reductive and whose stabilizer is $Z(G)$, whereas $\Hom^\irr$ is the space of homomorphisms whose composition with the adjoint representation of $G$ is an irreducible representation (see subsection~\ref{sec:red=red} for details). $\Hom^\good_\tau(\Gam,G)$ is the set of homomorphisms from $\Gam$ to $G$ whose restriction to $\tGam$ is ``good''. $\Hom^\good_\tau(\Gam,G)\doubleslash G$ is not smooth in general, but contains a smooth part $(\cM^\fla(P^\bC))^\circ$ (upon identification of moduli spaces).
+By parts~(1) and (2) of the theorem, there is a local homeomorphism $\Hom^\good_\tau(\Gam,G)/G\to(\Hom^\good(\tGam,G)/G)^\tau$ (see also Corollary~\ref{cor:localdiff}), which in fact restricts to the local diffeomorphism $\cM^\dR(P^\bC)^\circ\to(\cM^\dR(\tP^\bC)^\circ)^\tau$ in part~(3) of Theorem~\ref{thm:Hitchin} but is now more accurately described using representation varieties.
+Also, for $\phi\in\Hom^\good(\tGam,G)$ such that $[\phi]\in\Hom^\good(\tGam,G)/G$ is fixed by $\tau$, $L([\phi])$ is the obstruction of extending $\phi$ to a representation of $\Gam$.
+In the gauge-theoretic language, $\phi$ corresponds to a flat connection on $\tM$ and represents a point fixed by $\tau$ in the de Rham moduli space $\cM^\dR(\tP^\bC)$, while extension of $\phi$ to $\Gam$ means that the flat connection on $\tM$ is the pull-back of a flat connection on $M$.
+Flat connections on $\tM$ that are not pull-backs from $M$ correspond to flat $PG$-bundles over $M$ (where $PG=G/Z(G)$).
+This is shown in part~(3) of Theorem~\ref{thm:cover} and then discussed in greater generality in the last section.